ThanayKumarYR/Nutrispy/README.md

+# Nutrispy
-## Clone or download the repository: Nutrispy.
+Clone or download the repository.

 ## Get into project by command: